Agoric/documentation/main/ertp/api/issuer.md

 You can then rely on that `issuer` as the authority to validate an untrusted `payment` of that `brand`.

+**Note**: You should not create an Issuer in a deploy script.
+Deploy scripts are ephemeral, so any object created there dies as soon as the script stops.

 ## makeIssuerKit(allegedName, amountMathKind)
 - `allegedName` `{String}`
 - `amountMathKind` `{MathKind}` - optional